PrimeTimeTran/next-blog/data/blog/dynamic-programming.md

 ```

 Time = O(n)

 Space = O(n)

-How to determine number of ways to get from top left to bottom right.
+### How to determine number of ways to get from top left to bottom right

 ```js
 const gridTraveler = (m, n) => {